Nursery 2 to Kindergarten 2

 We provide stimulating learning experiences focused on individuals and encourages each and every child to reach their full potential – academically, socially, and physically.
 As a part of our inquiry-based learning approach, we encourage our students to be motivated, co-operative and reflective.
 Emphasis is placed strongly on first-hand practical experiences that engage our young children’s imagination and curiosity.

-The International Baccalaureate Organization (IBO) aims to develop inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
-To this end, the IBO works with schools, governments, and international organizations to develop challenging programmes of international education and rigorous assessment.
+The International Baccalaureate (IB) aims to develop inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+To this end, the IB works with schools, governments, and international organisations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners.

-For further information on the International Baccalaureate Organisation please visit their website on: https://www.ibo.org/
+For further information on the International Baccalaureate, please visit their website on: https://www.ibo.org/

 International Baccalaureate Learner Profile

-To support inquiry learning EtonHouse Newton students develop the following IB Learner Profile Characteristics.
+EtonHouse Newton children develop the following IB Learner Profile Attributes.

-• Thinkers – They exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems, and make reasoned, ethical decisions.
+- Thinkers – They exercise initiative in applying thinking skills critically and creatively to recognise and approach complex problems, and make reasoned, ethical decisions.

 Celebrating the gift of language